-This is my take on the best concealed carry handguns, which you'll find commented on tens of thousands of times elsewhere.
+This is my take on the Best Concealed Carry Handguns, updated for 2018.
+You'll find them commented on tens of thousands of times elsewhere.
 But this is my turn, with comments based on a diversity of factors listed below.

 Some of the factors listed here will not apply to some readers of this site.
-But it will give you some ideas about what to consider when deciding what and how to carry.
+But it will give you some ideas about what to consider when deciding what and how to carry your handgun concealed.

 I've used broad strokes to describe what I do and why I choose these as the best concealed carry handguns.
 But considering how many people I now know who use/carry guns, this evaluation more closely represents most average citizens than lots of the online warriors.

 Various characteristics of each gun below will be rated from 1 - 10.
 A 10 will mean in our experience, it has not failed.
 A 1 will mean it failed miserably (but won't actually make this review, so irrelevant).
 You get the idea.

 You pick the caliber.
 9mm, .40 S&W, or .45 ACP.
 Smith and Wesson has them all covered in the Shield.
 And now, these smaller M&P guns are being produced with M2.0 features like their larger, full size and compact cousins.
 The two we own are the 9mm and .45 ACP.